 - Diamond members receive complimentary premium Wi-Fi, however, Gold members receive free standard Wi-Fi

-The differences between the two elite tiers aren’t huge, though you’ll definitely notice some differences if you stay at Hilton properties often, especially outside the US, where treatment is more differentiated.
+The differences between the two elite tiers aren’t huge, though you’ll definitely notice some differences if you stay at Hilton properties often, especially outside the United States, where treatment is more differentiated.

 Hilton Gold members also receive free breakfast